📖 The Recipes Visit our Contact Page to find out how you can contribute your favorite recipes.

 Nutrition Per Serving - Calories: 270; Total Fat: 16g (Saturated Fat: 5g); Cholesterol: 95mg; Sodium: 420mg; Total Carbohydrates: 4g (Dietary Fiber: 0g, Sugars: 0g); Protein: 28g

-*Nutrition information is provided as a general estimate only and may not be accurate.
+*Nutrition information is provided as a general estimate only.
+Nutrient information is not available for all ingredients, and is based on available nutrient data.
 Variations may occur based on ingredient brands and preparation methods.

 💬 Uncle Dave says...